jnozzi/cocoadev.com/markdown/IconNotBeingIncluded.md

 See Also:

 *
-* General/MakingIconsAppearInFinder
+* MakingIconsAppearInFinder

-I only recently started working with General/XCode 2.1 and have been going through the process of having it update my old projects with the new .xcodeproj file it wants to make.
+I only recently started working with XCode 2.1 and have been going through the process of having it update my old projects with the new .xcodeproj file it wants to make.
 However, one of my projects no longer wants to include its icon.
 The icon file is in the main folder of the project, and is included in the project in Xcode, listed under Resources.
 If I double-click on the target and go to Properties, the name of the icon file is filled in in the Icon File field and the correct icon appears next to it.
 As well, the icon appears correctly if I choose About <application> from the Apple Menu while running the app.
 But the icon doesn't appear with the app in the Finder or in the Dock; the generic application icon appears instead.
-Has General/XCode 2.1 changed where icon files need to be?
+Has XCode 2.1 changed where icon files need to be?

 ----

 **Possible Causes**

 *Finder has not yet recognized your application's icon.
-See: General/MakingIconsAppearInFinder *The icon file's Target Membership checkbox is unchecked for your app's target (which excludes the file from being copied into the target application's bundle - see below).
+See: MakingIconsAppearInFinder *The icon file's Target Membership checkbox is unchecked for your app's target (which excludes the file from being copied into the target application's bundle - see below).
-*Your target simply needs cleaned and re-built (See General/XCode help).
+*Your target simply needs cleaned and re-built (See XCode help).
 *The ICNS file, while seeming OK, might not be such as OS X wants it.
 Check with "Icon Composer" in the Developer Tools.

 ----
 **Target Membership**

 "Target Membership" refers to a file's inclusion when building a specific target in your project.
-To see a file's target membership(s) in General/XCode 2 or above, click the file in your project and press Cmd-I. Click the Targets tab.
+To see a file's target membership(s) in XCode 2 or above, click the file in your project and press Cmd-I. Click the Targets tab.
 If you want your file to be included in the target(s) listed in the Target Memberships list, make sure that target is checked in the list.
 If it is not checked, resource files will not be copied into the application bundle and source files will not be compiled and linked into the executable.

 ----